 - Preheat oven to 350 degrees (F).
 Spray muffin pan with non-stick spray or line with muffin liners.
 Set aside.

 - In a medium bowl, combine GF flour, sugar, salt, and baking powder.
 Whisk until free of lumps.

-- Place 1/3 cup vegetable in a 1 cup measuring cup, add the egg and fill the rest of the cup up with milk.
+- Place ⅓ cup vegetable in a 1 cup measuring cup, add the egg and fill the rest of the cup up with milk.

 - Fold in the blueberries.

-- Fill the muffin cups about 3/4 of the way full and top with the crumb topping.
+- Fill the muffin cups about ¾ of the way full and top with the crumb topping.